chinmayhegde/fodl/_posts/2022-01-19-introduction.md

 macros["\\f"] = "\\mathscr{F}"
 </script>

 Now, reducing the empirical risk $\hat{R}(f)$ to as small as possible is akin to function optimization.
 To make this numerically tractable, we will first cook up a hypothesis class $\f$.
 In deep learning, this can be thought of as the set of all neural network models that obey a certain architecture[^fn1].

-This now poses another **Major Challenge**: what's a good family of architectures?
+But: this approach now poses another **Major Challenge*.
+What's a good family of architectures?
 How do we know whether a certain architecture is rich enough to solve our prediction problem?
 Can it go the other way (i.e., could we somehow pick a network architecture that is far too rich for our purposes?)

 Let us set aside such troubling questions for now.
 Once the network architecture optimization over $\f$ boils down to tuning the weights and biases of $f$ such that $\hat{R}(f)$ is as small as possible.
 In other words, we will wish to solve for $f_b$, the "best model" in the hypothesis class $\f$: